 Expert Tooth Extractions at Lumin8 Dentistry

-Dr. Jun Carrington brings extensive experience and advanced training to every tooth extraction procedure.
-With comprehensive education at the prestigious Kois Center and specialized training through the American Academy of Implant Dentistry (AAID) MaxiCourse, Dr. Carrington combines technical expertise with compassionate care.
-Our state-of-the-art digital X-ray technology and commitment to patient comfort ensure you receive gentle, precise treatment in a welcoming environment.
-If you’re experiencing tooth pain or have been told you need an extraction, don’t wait.
-Contact Lumin8 Dentistry in Lakewood, WA, today to schedule a consultation with Dr. Carrington and discover how our experienced team can provide comfortable, effective solutions for your dental needs.Frequently Asked Questions About Tooth Extractions
+Dr. Jun Carrington brings extensive experience and advanced training to every extraction procedure.
+With comprehensive education at the prestigious Kois Center and specialized training through the American Academy of Implant Dentistry (AAID) MaxiCourse, Dr. Carrington combines technical expertise with genuinely compassionate care.
+Our state-of-the-art digital imaging and commitment to patient comfort ensure you receive precise, gentle treatment in a welcoming environment.